Face Lift Boston

 What kind of facelift procedures are there?

 Facelift terminology can be confusing.
 Some terms used are J-lift, auralyft, lifestyle lift, and others, but in the world of Facelifts there are just a few types of facelifts — regular facelifts, or extended deep plane facelift and short-incision facelifts.
 A regular facelift uses an incision that starts in the hair just above the ear, wraps around the front of the ear (hugging the curves of the ear), and then goes behind the ear into the hair behind the ear.
 This type of facelift raises the facial skin, jowls, and neck (so it includes a neck lift).
 In this group of regular facelifts there are two basic types: those that lift the tissue layer (the SMAS) under the skin, and those that go even deeper.
 These latter “deep-plane” facelifts can sometimes provide a longer lasting or dramatic result for the right person.
-Dr. Spiegel is an expert at all facelifts, including deep plane facelifts, and can help you decide on the right procedure for you.
+Dr. Spiegel is an expert at all facelifts, including extended deep plane facelifts, and can help you decide on the right procedure for you.

 What are Short Scar Facelifts?

 Short-incision facelifts include mini-lifts, weekend-lifts, upper face lifts, neck lifts, and ponytail effect lifts, among others.
 These are more limited facelifts, where only part of a regular facelift is done.
 When there is less surgery, there’s less recovery time!
 Some people only have one area that bothers them.
 For example, you may only care about your upper cheeks, or your neck, and the rest of your face looks great.
 If so, a short-incision lift may be perfect for you.

 There are also “nonsurgical” facelifts where energy is used to shrink the skin.
 Imagine you have a sweater that’s too loose.
 You can bring it to the tailor and get it altered (surgery), or you can put it in the laundry dryer to shrink it (nonsurgical facelift).
 For some people, the Embrace procedure (Necktite, Facetite, and Morpheus 8) is a great alternative to a surgical facelift.